getgrav/grav-theme-deliver/README.md

 # To do

+- [ ] Improve css classes for image type logo
 - [ ] Create an Image Gallery template with Glightbox or another similar library
 - [ ] Add the featured articles module to the sidebar
-- [ ] Add the article categories module to the sidebar.
+- [ ] Add the article categories module to the sidebar